If you want to try out an MVNO carrier, check out these options

 Cons:

-- Coverage not great for everyone
+- Coverage isn't great for everyone

-- Can't buy phones online
+- Not all phones are available online

-Metro by T-Mobile is one of the best options for a family with savings for more lines.
-Add in a fast LTE network and modern phones for a great value.

-Best Single Line: Mint Mobile
+Best single line: Mint Mobile

-Mint Mobile is a unique MVNO in that the minimum amount of service you can buy is three months.
-You can get up to a year as well and this will get you the best savings, with the cost per month down to $25 per month with 12GB of data and down to $15 per month with 3GB.
-There's also a promotion going on right now that brings the price on all plans down to $15 per month for a three month period.
-That's cool.
+Mint Mobile is a unique MVNO because the minimum amount of service you can buy is three months.
+You can purchase up to a year, which is the most savings, at $25 per month for 15GB of data, and if you only need 4GB, it's down to $15 per month.
+If you're one of the few people that requires more data each month, you can now get an unlimited plan through Mint, which comes with 35GB of high-speed data and 5GB of hotspot data.
+The unlimited plan has an introductory rate of $30 per month for three months, with renewal costing $40 per month.
+But if you sign up for a year, you can lock in this introductory rate.

-Mint Mobile has many of the same network strengths and weaknesses as other T-Mobile based MVNOs, but you should check Mint's coverage map to be sure.
-If you have coverage, you can expect solid LTE speeds, according to recent tests.
+Mint Mobile has many of the same network strengths and weaknesses as other T-Mobile-based MVNOs, but coverage should be solid for most people.
+If you're not sure, you can check your coverage on Mint's website by typing in your address.
+Fortunately, T-Mobile's network comes close to being one of the fastest you can get, and with 5G, one of the most advanced.
 If you run out of data or find you need more, you can either buy more at $10 per 1GB or upgrade to a larger plan mid-cycle.

-You can bring your own T-Mobile compatible device to Mint Mobile, just be sure to check the IMEI.
-After that, you just have to order a SIM card and activate it on your account.
+You can bring your own T-Mobile device to Mint Mobile as long as it supports 4G LTE and VoLTE.
+If you're not sure, you can check with Mint's compatibility checker, but most unlocked GSM-network phones should work with Mint.
+Once you have your SIM card, you can activate it on the Mint Mobile app on your phone.
 If you want to buy a new phone, you can.
-Mint Mobile sells a wide range of phones from high-end to budget devices.
+Mint Mobile sells a wide range of phones, from high-end to budget devices.
+These are some of the best phones to use with Mint.

 Pros: